Krishnan Guru-Murthy: Other news media

 Guru-Murthy presented a weekly radio programme on LBC 97.3 between 2003 and 2005; hosted UK Leaders Live, interviewing the three main political party leaders in the UK's 2005 election; and presented the series Hindu Lives on BBC Radio 4 in 2005.
 He used to write a column in the Metro newspaper and the Asian newspaper Eastern Eye.

 Other film and television

-He has appeared on Gordon Ramsay's The F Word TV show with his brother and mother as contestants.
+He has appeared on Gordon Ramsay's The F Word television show with his brother and mother as contestants.

 In 2001, Guru-Murthy presented the short-lived Channel 4 game show Number One.

 Guru-Murthy has appeared in a comic documentary about the band Gorillaz, as a guest on The News Quiz and Taskmaster, and in cameo appearances for Bremner, Bird and Fortune, Shaun of the Dead and Dead Set.

 In August 2023, Guru-Murthy was announced as a contestant on the twenty-first series of Strictly Come Dancing.
 He was paired with professional dancer Lauren Oakley; they were the seventh couple to be eliminated.